 Tip 5: Do everything to make the baby comfortable!

-This sound like a no-brainer, but there are a few things to consider for successful newborn photography.
+This sounds like a no-brainer, but there are a few things to consider for successful newborn photography.
 It is generally easier to handle a sleeping baby.

 This makes for a more relaxing shoot and nicer poses.
 Make sure the environment is warm.
 Do not aim the radiant heater directly at the baby, but heat the room in general.
 Wear gloves if you got cold hands.